lukaszlach/libvmod-shell/README.md

 ![Version](https://img.shields.io/badge/version-1.0-lightgrey.svg?style=flat)
 ![Version](https://img.shields.io/badge/Varnish-5-blue.svg?style=flat)

 Varnish Module (VMOD) for executing long-running shell commands with support of two-way communication and command interface based on one-line request and one-line response, similar to [redirectors and rewrite scripts](https://wiki.squid-cache.org/Features/Redirectors) available in Squid Cache.
-Although this is not production-ready, it is useful for internal services and provisioning of features you are going to move to VMOD later, as allows you to use **any programming language or sh scripting** and expose it's features to VCL.
+It is useful for internal services and provisioning of features you are going to move to VMOD later, as allows you to use **any programming language or sh scripting** and expose it's features to VCL.

 ## Synopsis